clowdr-app/clowdr/aws/README.md

 If your AWS account uses the [recommended setup](../docs/aws-setup.md), the system will work as follows:

-- You have AWS SSO credentials that allow you to administrate the AWS account where you will be deploying Midspace.
+- You have AWS SSO credentials that allow you to administer the AWS account where you will be deploying Midspace.
 - The SSO configuration (username + login URL) will be stored in `~/.aws/config`.
 - When credentials are needed, `aws-vault` is used to log in via AWS SSO and retrieve a set of temporary credentials.
 - These temporary credentials are stored securely (method depends on your operating system), and `aws-vault` can supply them to the AWS CLI/CDK when needed.